hejny/locate-app/README.md

 spawn(await locateChrome(), ['https://github.com/hejny/locate-app']);
 ```

 *Locate app will ensure that file is executable.
-If it can not find the browser it will throw error.*
+If it can not find the browser it will throw an error.*
-Or you can use path to the browser as you want:
+Or you can use the path to the browser as you want:

 ```typescript
 import { locateChrome } from 'locate-app';